mike-coombes-332/Avoiding_Floating_Point/README.md

 Vout_V is the converted voltage, in volts.
-ADC_Count is the measured ADC conversion value ADC_Steps is the number of possible conversion values  (2 rasied to the power of 12 for a 12bit ADC)
+ADC_Count is the measured ADC conversion value ADC_Steps is the number of possible conversion values  (2 rasied to the power of 12 for a 12bit ADC e.g 4096)

-double Vout_V =0.0;
+double Vout_V = 0.0;
 Vout_V = (3.3 / 4096 ) * ADC_Count;
 Vout_V = 0.0008056640625 * ADC_Count;

+[Intesting note here... can floating point store 3.3 / 4096 without loss of precision?]

 So we cannot eliminate floating point unless we change the scale of Vout